 Every indicator in the rankings by faculty areas depends on the performance in the corresponding narrow subjects, and so the overall performance of an institution in the rankings by faculty areas depends on the number of narrow subjects it is eligible for.
 However to be featured in the rankings by faculty areas, there is no specific pre-requisite for the performance in narrow subjects.

-For the 2022 edition of the rankings by 5 broad faculty areas, we introduced our International Research Network metric, which is used in our regional rankings.
+In the 2022 edition of the rankings by 5 broad faculty areas, we introduced our International Research Network metric to our Broad Faculty ranking, which is used in our regional rankings.

 The revised indicator weights of the faculty-area rankings can be found below:

 |Arts & Humanities||60%||20%||7.5%||7.5%||5%|